stereobooster/stereobooster.com/content/posts/an-overview-of-parsing-algorithms/index.md

   - [online demo 1](https://www.cs.princeton.edu/courses/archive/spring20/cos320/LL1/), [online demo 2](http://jsmachines.sourceforge.net/machines/ll1.html)
 - `Efficient LL(k)` ([Terence Parr, 1990](https://www.researchgate.net/publication/27230083_A_Practical_approach_to_LLk_LLmn))
   - `k` tokens of lookahead
-  - `k` is gradually increased w/ backtracking as a failback
+  - `k` is gradually increased w/ backtracking as a fallback
   - basis of original `ANTLR`

 > In terms of recognition strength, `LL` techniques are widely held to be inferior to `LR` parsers.
 The fact that any `LR(k)` grammar can be rewritten to be `LR(1)`, whereas `LL(k)` is stronger than `LL(1)`, appears to give `LR` techniques the additional benefit of not requiring k-token lookahead and its associated overhead. **In this paper, we suggest that `LL(k)` is actually superior to `LR(1)` when translation, rather than acceptance, is the goal.** Further, a practical method of generating efficient `LL(k)` parsers is presented.
 This practical approach is based on the fact that most parsing decisions in a typical `LL(k)` grammar can be made without comparing k-tuples and often do not even require the full k tokens of look ahead.
 We denote such `"optimized" LL(k)` parsers